 This policy outlines what social responsibility and sustainability means to us and how we'll meet our commitments on our four key principles.

 We recognise that we have an impact on the world, from our procurement practices and how we recycle, through to how we develop our people and engage with the community.
-It's important to us that we do the right thing by acting in a sustainable way, that allows us to meet our current and future commitments, and positively contributes to improving our social impact.
+It's important to us that we play our part to meet our current and future commitments, and positively contributes to improving our social impact.

 Our commitment to our people includes providing tools, guidance and support that help keep their physical and mental health as good as it can be.
 We create and champion working policies, practices and principles so that our organisation accommodates – and encourages – diversity, inclusivity and wellbeing from top to bottom.
 This includes policies for carers, workplace adjustments, menopause guidelines and the ways we help protect our staff from unreasonable behaviour.